 In the months after the racially-charged murder case of Philip Hill began the Carnival of Blood in Allegheny County’s coalfields, Luther Huddle and Tucker Harris killed Joseph Mondini, an Italian immigrant working as part of a crew excavating a railroad tunnel near Unity.

 The killing, just after midnight on October 1, 1897, occurred as part of a robbery.
 Mondini was just completing his lunch break and was returning to the night shift with a co-worker, who escaped unharmed.

 Huddle, a recent migrant from Virginia, and Harris lived in Pittsburgh’s Hill District but had been staying for a few days in the camp of Black miners at Unity.
 While there, they engaged in a series of robberies.

 They were arrested in their homes in Pittsburgh later on the day of the killing.

 Before and during the closely watched trial, Huddle and Harris each implicated the other for the murder.
 Huddle was convicted on October 30, 1897.
 Tucker Harris was convicted of second-degree murder and sentenced to 19 1/2 years in Western Penitentiary on December 4, 1897.
 Huddle was sentenced to death that same day.

 Huddle’s death sentence was commuted to 19 1/2 years in prison, the same sentence as Harris, on January 20, 1898.
-The Judge who presided at Huddle’s trial wrote on behalf of such a change, noting that he believed Harris was “the more intelligent of the two and more to blame in the whole affair.”
+The judge who presided at Huddle’s trial wrote to the Pardon Board on behalf of such a change, noting that he believed Harris was “the more intelligent of the two and more to blame in the whole affair.”
 Under such circumstances, “it would be a reproach to the administration of justice to allow Huddle to be hanged.”